 Both these schemes have been extremely popular and within District 9940 there are usually 1520 students at any one time in and out of the district while the matched exchange scheme numbers vary.

-Each month the Club receives the District Governor’s Newsletter which reports on the activities from throughout District 9940.
+Each month all members receive the District Governor’s Newsletter which reports on the activities from throughout District 9940.
 This is a great source for ideas about Rotary projects.

 “Rotary Down Under”, the regional journal serving Rotarians in the southwest Pacific area, is mailed monthly to all members.
 Although “RDU” concentrates on its designated area it also highlights all Rotary’s international activities.
 Rotary Down Under also acts as a supply company for Rotary merchandise.